Anna Boch: Legacy

 140 of her own paintings were left to her godchild, Ida van Haelewijn, the daughter of her gardener.
 Many of these paintings show Ida van Haelewijn as a little girl in the garden.
 In 1968, these 140 paintings were purchased by her great nephew Luitwin von Boch, the CEO of Villeroy & Boch Ceramics.
 The paintings remained in the house of Ida van Haelewijn until her death in 1992.
 The Anna & Eugène Boch Expo opened 30 March 2011.

 Some paintings were also donated by Anna Boch's estate to various museums like the Royal Museums of Fine Arts of Belgium.

 Exhibitions about her life and work have been held at the Royal Museum of Mariemont at Morlanwelz, between October at December 2000, at the Vincent van Gogh-huis in Hoogeveen in 2010 and at the Mu.ZEE in Ostend in 2023.

+In 2025, some of Boch's paintings were included in the 'Radical Harmony: Helene Kröller-Müller's Neo-Impressionists' exhibition at the National Gallery, London.

 Cultural heritage

 In 2005, the Belgian historian Dr Therèse Thomas published a catalogue raisonné.